3.0.0-alpha.10 Alpha

 Welcome to the Web Awesome alpha release for early backers! 👋

 This is a very early alpha release!
-For this preview, we're only offering access to the free components through a temporary CDN.
+For this preview, we're offering access to Web Awesome through a temporary CDN.
 Please be aware: Things can change.
 Things can break.
 You probably shouldn't be using this software in production yet!
-But fear not, we're working hard to polish up the free stuff you see here plus all the great stuff we have planned for Web Awesome Pro!
+But fear not, we're working hard to polish up everything you see here plus all the great stuff we have planned for Web Awesome Pro!

 Thank you so much for backing us!